ibm-ecosystem-engineering/envizi-integration-hub-app/docs/02-readme_prepare_configuration_file.md

   Energy Host Intensity   ---     Energy Host Intensity - kWh/host
   VM Host Density         ---     Virtual Machine to Host Density - VM/Host
   ```

-If you have these `Account Styles` in your environment you can update the `account_style_xxxxx` properties with the your values.